Dracula vs. Frankenstein: Plot

-Judith and Mike, who have fallen in love, go to the Emporium, discover the trap door and the laboratory and confront Durea.
+Judith and Mike, who have fallen in love, go to the Emporium, discover the laboratory and confront Durea.
 He explains that the girls who were killed (including Joanie and Samantha, whom Judith finds preserved in glass-fronted boxes) were frightened before their deaths.
 This created a special enzyme in their blood, which is the main ingredient for his blood serum.
 He tells Judith that her fear upon seeing Mike's death will help him complete the serum.

 Durea sends Groton and Grazbo after the couple.
-Grazbo falls through the laboratory's trap door and onto an ax that he dropped while holding onto the ladder, which kills him.
+Grazbo falls through the laboratory's trap door and is killed by impaling himself on the ax he carried.
 Sgt.
 Martin and Strange arrive with the police.
-Martin shoots Groton from the rooftop of the building, from which he falls to his death.
+Groton is shot by Martin and falls to his death from the rooftop of the building.
 As he attempts to escape, Durea falls from his wheelchair into a guillotine displayed in the Emporium and is beheaded.

 Dracula hypnotizes Judith and binds her with rope to a railing.
 He then confronts Mike, who shoves a lit car flare in the Monster's face, forcing him to briefly turn on Dracula in his pain.
 Mike unties Judith, and they run away, but Dracula blasts Mike with fire shot out from his ring, burning him to ashes.

 Judith faints upon seeing Mike's death.
 She awakens to find herself bound to a chair in an abandoned and desecrated church in a forest area outside of Venice, where Dracula's coffin is hidden.
 Dracula is about to drink her blood and turn her into his vampire bride, but the Monster, who has fallen for her beauty, turns against Dracula.
 The Monster removes Dracula's ring from his finger and forces Dracula out into the surrounding forest.
 Dracula tears off the Monster's arms and head, but is caught in the sun's rays before he can make it back to his coffin and disintegrates into dust.
 Judith frees herself and sees Dracula's ashes.
 She picks up Dracula's ring at the church's door, but, after a flashback of all that has happened to her, drops it and flees in fear.